 7. Dindori Reserve Shiraz of Sula Vineyards

 This full-bodied wine from Sula Vineyards was a successful brand at the Sommelier India Wine Competition in 2009.
 If you are fond of lamb dishes or hard cheese, Dindori Reserve Shiraz can enhance the taste of your dinner.
-It comes with a taste of lush berry.
+The process of formation of this red wine includes the ageing of grapes inside the oak-full barrel in order to increase the fragrance and sweetness.
+It comes with a taste of lush berry and silky tannins flavour.
+This item is compatible with any Mexican spicy dishes, seafood or pizza.

 Price Range: 750ml of this 2007 vintage wine costs approximately INR 850.